 3) Get Decorating!!!

 Do not….I repeat, DO NOT skip out on the decorations!
 If you are unable to decorate, grab a friend or family member.
 Last year, I almost skipped out on decorating because I was too sick, and just wasn’t in the mood.
 This is the biggest mistake EVER!
 Get out the tree, pull out the menorah, hang a string of lights in your favorite color, whatever it is, and how simple it is, just do it.
 I promise, this will help!
 A change of scenery is sometimes the best medicine–and all you need to get into the spirit—-don’t skip the traditions!

 If you are feeling well enough, even for a day, try to volunteer in your community doing something that you enjoy.
 There are so many things that can be done, especially around the holiday season, that can make a difference….
-Toys for Tots drives, local food banks, shelters, church groups, Salvation Army gift wrapping at the local mall or store, etc. Check your local community websites for details, or the local library is a great resource for volunteering opportunities.
+Toys for Tots drives, local food banks, shelters, church groups, Salvation Army gift wrapping at the local mall or store, etc. Check your local community websites or help Lyme Warrior here.